kumarvna/terraform-azurerm-postgresql-db/examples/PostgreSQL_Server/README.md

     backslash_quote = "on"
   }

-  # Use Virtual Network service endpoints and rules for Azure Database for MySQL
+  # Use Virtual Network service endpoints and rules for Azure Database for PostgreSQL
   subnet_id = var.subnet_id

   # The URL to a Key Vault custom managed key